mgoellnitz/tangram/README.md

 To make all this work you need

 - Java 7 (Java 8 is not working and Java 7 is needed right now for GAE compatibility)
-- Gradle 2.0 or later (Including 2.4)
+- Gradle 2.0 or later (Right now excluding the latest 2.6 release)

-Gradle 1.x can only be used, if you recompile dinistiq and tangram with that very gradle version due to some incompatibilities with the groovy version used.
-Ubuntu LTS users be warned not use the gradle version references by their Version 12 LTS install.
+Gradle 1.x can only be used, if you recompile dinistiq and tangram with that very Gradle version due to some incompatibilities with the groovy version used.
+Ubuntu LTS users be warned not use the Gradle version referenced by their Version 12 LTS install.

-To make things easier for applications using this framework we provide a gradle plugin now.
+To make things easier for applications using this framework we provide a Gradle plugin now.

 To use this plugin seperately - which very much makes sense for applications using JPA, JDO, or EBean - you have to build and publish the tangram buildSrc folder.